w3c/voiceinteraction/source/SOURCE.md

 Here, we create an instance of an `IPAProvider` to communicate with ChatGPT.
-This instance `chatGPT` is added to the list of known IPA providers in the `registry`.
-The `providerSelectionStrategy` is used by the `ProviderRegistry` to selects thos IPA providers that are suited to handle the current request.
+This instance `chatGPT` is added to the list of known IPA providers in the `registry` as an implementation of a `Provider Registry`.
+The `providerSelectionStrategy` is used by the `registry` to select those IPA providers that are suited to handle the current request.
 In this case, we select all those that have a matching modality, i.e. text.

+The `providerSelectionService` as an implementation of the `Provider Selection Service` acts as the main component to be approached from components in the `Dialog Layer`.
+It makes use of the `registry` to obtain a list of `IPA Providers` that are suited to handle an actual request, forwards this request to them and waits until all responses have been received.

 ```
 std::shared_ptr<::reference::external::providerselectionservice::ModalityMatchingProviderSelectionStrategy> providerSelectionStrategy =